Blond Angel case: Reactions

-On behalf of the Lega Nord, Gianluca Buonanno (picture from 2009) called for a general inspection of Italy's Romani camps.
+On behalf of the Lega Nord, Gianluca Buonanno (pictured in 2009) called for a general inspection of Italy's Romani camps.

-As Council of Europe Commissioner for Human Rights, Nils Muižnieks (picture from 2012) denounces the attitude of the media.
+As Council of Europe Commissioner for Human Rights, Nils Muižnieks (pictured in 2012) denounced the attitude of the media.

 In Italy, the Lega Nord reacted to suspicions that Maria had been kidnapped by the couple who raised her by calling for all Romani communities in the country to be inspected for the presence of lost children.
 League deputy Gianluca Buonanno announced that he would be sending a petition to the Ministry of the Interior demanding identity checks on camp residents.

-Council of Europe Commissioner for Human Rights, Nils Muižnieks declared: "In the case of the children found in Romani families in Greece and Ireland, most of the media, and not only in Europe, insisted on the ethnicity of the people incriminated, spreading the old myth that makes the Romani look like child abductors"; he denounced this attitude as "irresponsible coverage", likely to have significant consequences on the lives of millions of Romani.
+Nils Muižnieks, Council of Europe Commissioner for Human Rights declared: "In the case of the children found in Romani families in Greece and Ireland, most of the media, and not only in Europe, insisted on the ethnicity of the people incriminated, spreading the old myth that makes the Romani look like child abductors"; he denounced this attitude as "irresponsible coverage", likely to have significant consequences on the lives of millions of Romani.
 Its 2013 annual activity report echoed this stance, while resituating the cases in question in the context of "the hysteria aroused by the alleged imminent mass movement of Romani from Romania and Bulgaria to other European Union countries due to the imminent end of restrictions on the free movement of citizens of these countries".